 If any member of the Board of Directors resigns or is unable or ineligible to serve, the Board shall elect a person to fill the remainder of this term.

-Two hundred twenty-five (225) persons qualified to vote shall constitute a quorum at meetings of the Conference.
+Fifteen percent (15%) of persons qualified to vote shall constitute a quorum at meetings of the Conference.

-Notice of the Annual and special meetings shall be sent to the pastor and an appropriate lay officer of each member church and to the other ministers holding standing in the associations of the Conference at least 30 days prior to the meeting.
+Notice of the Annual and special meetings shall be sent to the pastor and an appropriate lay officer of each member church and to the other ministers holding standing in the Associations of the Conference at least 30 days prior to the meeting.
 Notice shall be given by the Secretary, as directed by the Board of Directors.

 Each church shall choose alternate delegates according to the number and age to which they are entitled.

 In questions of parliamentary procedure, Roberts’ Rules of Order (most recent revision) shall be observed.

 Elections shall be held at the Annual Meeting under the direction of the Moderator.
 Nominations for positions other than Board members may be brought for consideration by the Nominations Commission on the day of the meeting.
 Unless otherwise provided in these bylaws, the term of office of persons elected at the Annual Meeting shall begin at the close of said meeting and shall terminate at the close of the Annual Meeting when their successors are elected.